Mr-Bowtie/calculator-1/README.md

 # Calculator Project
-* Basic calculator with click support
+* Basic calculator with click and keyboard support
+    * The arrow and backspace keys handle deletion of last character
+    * The 'x' button is currently an inactive placeholder
-* Shows all numbers and operators on display.
+* Shows all numbers and operators on display with max character length of 23
+* Handles decimals appropriately
+* Will throw silent error when using '=' on single number as split is not a function there.
+Does not affect use.

 ##  Refactoring opportunities/needs
 * Break compute into smaller reusable functions